 The Austrian Mathematics Olympiad is a series of competitions and preparatory courses for school pupils in 7th and sometimes 6th grade.
 Further information on the Olympiad can be found here.

 The Department of Mathematics runs a variety of activities for school pupils interested in maths.
 These include:

-We are also happy to visit schools to give interesting lectures on maths.
+We are also happy to visit schools to give interesting lectures on maths or give a lecture for school classes coming to our university.
 These lectures are suitable for pupils in 6th grade and above (taken as an elective, for instance) and cover a wide variety of topics, including well-known mathematical puzzles and recent research.